 Soft tissue fillers are used to add volume to the face, to treat deep folds and creases.
 The first approved and most commonly area treated is the nasolabial folds (the lines beside the mouth, sometimes called “parentheses”).
 Fillers are placed beneath the skin surface to fill in and hide these folds, resulting in an improved contour and a more youthful face.
 Other areas frequently treated include the lines and folds below the corners of the mouth (often called “marionette lines” because of the resemblance to the mouth of a puppet), the lower eyelid region (often called the “tear troughs” because of the hollow area below the eyes, near the tear ducts), the lips, the cheeks, and the temple region (side of the face, above and in front of the ears).
 Finally, soft tissue fillers can be used to camouflage depressed scars in some cases.

-Dr. Ransom is skilled in the use of Restylane®, Juvederm®, Perlane®, Belotero® and Radiesse®.
+Dr. Ransom is skilled in the use of Voluma®, Restylane®, Juvederm®, Perlane®, Belotero® and Radiesse®.
 He uses each of these products according to patient preference.
-In addition, Dr. Ransom recommends the use of specific fillers in certain areas of the face due to the different thickness and durability of each formulation.
+In addition, Dr. Ransom recommends the use of specific fillers in certain areas of the face due to the different thickness and durability of each filler formulation.
+In addition, each patient has a unique underlying bone structure and tissue characteristics.
 By employing a combination of fillers in an overall treatment program, sometimes called a “liquid lift” or “filler facelift”, Dr. Ransom can give you a quick, non-surgical rejuvenation without any downtime!
-Many patients will combine soft tissue filler treatments with Botox® Cosmetic or Dysport® for a quick, refreshing update to their look, or add a chemical peel or laser treatment for a complete non-surgical makeover!
-Please visit the photo gallery for examples and call to schedule your appointment for a consultation or treatment today!
+Many patients will combine soft tissue filler treatments with Botox® Cosmetic or Dysport® for a simple, refreshing update to their look, or add a chemical peel or laser treatment for a complete non-surgical makeover!
+Please visit the photo gallery for examples.
+Also, more information about fillers is available on our pages for non-surgical chin and cheek augmentation, as well as non-surgical rhinoplasty.
+Lastly, Sculptra® is a different kind of “filler” that causes the body to make more of its own collagen.
+For more information about Sculptra® treatments, see the dedicated page on our site.

 Who is a candidate?